top of page

 Who We Are

-Grow Southeast is an independent initiative between the Office of Commissioner Roy Charles Brooks, The Healthy Tarrant County Collaboration, and CoAct, aimed at addressing food and economic inequities in Southeast Fort Worth.
+Grow Southeast is an independent initiative between the Office of Commissioner Roderick Miles, The Healthy Tarrant County Collaboration, and COACT, aimed at addressing food and economic inequities in Southeast Fort Worth.

 The Challenge